 What Counts as Income According to USDA?

-As for income eligibility though, the government counts income from all adults in the household (those 18 and over) — not just parties who are signing the loan — must be included in the annual income for eligibility purposes, according to the USDA guaranteed loan handbook.
+As for income eligibility though, the government counts income from all adults in the household who are 18 or older — not just parties who are signing the mortgage loan.
+Their income must be included in the annual income for eligibility purposes, according to the USDA guaranteed loan handbook.

-For instance, the Social Security checks received by your mother-in-law who lives with you will also go towards that income.
-You also will have to count up to the first $480 of earnings for your son or daughter (who is 18 or older) and is a full-time college student even though they live away from home temporarily during the year.
+For instance, the Social Security checks received by your mother-in-law who lives with you will also go towards that income eligibility.
+You also will have to count up to the first $480 of earnings for any children, including full-time college students even if they live away from home temporarily during the year.

-Click here for a live USDA rate quote.Other income that is counted can include
+Click here for a live USDA rate quote (Dec 22nd, 2024)Other counted income includes:

 - Employee housing or automobile expense allowances